China and Russia’s Dangerous Convergence

-Category: World Politics Hits: 0On March 23, Chinese Foreign Minister Wang Yi and his Russian counterpart, Sergey Lavrov, sat down for an auspiciously timed meeting.
+Category: World Politics Hits: 21On March 23, Chinese Foreign Minister Wang Yi and his Russian counterpart, Sergey Lavrov, sat down for an auspiciously timed meeting.
 The high-level talks came just a day after an unusually heated public exchange between senior U.S. and Chinese officials in Anchorage, Alaska, and in sharp contrast, the Chinese and Russian foreign ministers struck an amicable tone.
 Together, they rejected Western criticism of their human rights records and issued a joint statement offering an alternative vision for global governance.
 The U.S.-led international order, Lavrov said, “does not represent the will of the international community.”

 Read more https://www.foreignaffairs.com/articles/china/2021-05-03/china-and-russias-dangerous-convergence